vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 })
 ```

-Then we should to find the string containing `render` word (it's usually a part of Vue instance) and add our `router` as a next string:
+Then we should to find the string containing `render` word (it's usually a part of Vue instance) and add our `router` as a next line:

 ```js{8-9}
 // generator/index.js